Nice to meet you.

 With too much communication and connection being the agenda of these messaging apps, you may also read through the scroll channels that are devoted to hobbies or snacks.
 However, wasn’t the overall idea to improve workplace collaboration and become productive?

 They reduced it.
 An article notes that asynchronicity and openness are email’s secret weapons.
-Most of the companies still use multiple apps to manage work.
-While a messaging app is in place to improve communication across teams, along with these apps, teams use Trello to manage projects, email is still there for client communication, Dropbox is there for file management, and the list goes on.
+Most companies still use multiple apps to manage work.
+While a messaging app is in place to improve communication across teams, teams also use Trello to manage projects, email is still used for client communication, Dropbox is used for file management, and the list goes on.

-While a productivity platform should be something you use less than the thing you used before, keeping up with too many tools, too many emails, too many meetings, and too many messages is becoming a thing.
+While a productivity platform should be something you use less than the thing you used before, keeping up with too many tools, emails, meetings, and messages is becoming a thing.
 While a team chat app was supposed to help you work, it is making it impossible to get work done as it has become just one more demand on your time.

 Fewer emails, faster communication, easier project management and coordination -- all of these are what these messaging apps promise and also what businesses come looking for when they choose to use one.
 Let’s break this down.

 As random as that may sound, people ‘know’ about these apps.
-The more I talk with fellow managers, the more it is evident that they do not think of messaging apps as a necessity but as something everyone is bound to use and be inclusive.
+The more I talk with fellow managers, the more it is evident that they do not think of messaging apps as a necessity but as something that has become a part of workforce management today.

 Thanks to all the marketing material available, these apps have earned word-of-mouth enthusiasm.
-One cannot simply ignore the charismatic copywriting.
+One cannot simply ignore its simple user interface, interactive templates and the comfort it has introduced in our daily lives.
 The FOMO is real.
-Many businesses, regardless of their size, management style, industry – whatever – can’t help but jump on the bandwagon.
+Many businesses, regardless of their size, management style, industry – whatever – can’t help but switch to messaging apps for day-to-day communication and ease of interaction.

-It’s “cool office culture, available for instant download,” Slate declared five years ago, as the phenomenon was taking hold.
-The same article by Slate, also tells how an associate editor at The Frisky campaigned for her coworkers to get on Slack “solely out of jealousy.”
+It’s “cool office culture", available for instant download,” Slate declared five years ago, as the phenomenon was taking hold.
+The same article by Slate also tells how an associate editor at The Frisky campaigned for her coworkers to get on Slack “solely out of jealousy.”
 “There was a definite sense of missing out not being on Slack.
 Like, being able to work-chat isn’t enough now.
-Slack itself has become a character.”
+Slack itself has become a corporate character.”

 Millennials became the largest segment in the U.S. workforce in 2016.
 They also are the most studied generation of all time.
 A study by Fairygodboss based on 200 in-depth interviews with “high potential” millennials found that millennial employees are interested in 4 things and “more communication”, unsurprisingly, is one of them.
 The study says that millennials value real-time two-way communication because it facilitates transparency into issues and problems.